What Are the Differences Between ANSI X12 and UN/EDIFACT

 Both EDI standards use Acknowledgments.

-– EDIFACT uses CONTRL acknowledgments, which is like the X12 997 Acknowledgments.
+– EDIFACT uses CONTRL acknowledgments, which are like the X12 997 Acknowledgments.

 X12 Transaction Number and EDIFACT ID